Central Gabon, 2018

 One animal (above) hanging from a branch in Mikongo at night near camp, and others (a different species I suspect) roosting in a hollow log at Lope (below), and high in a hollow tree at Tsam Tsam.
 Unfortunately we were not able to ID them to species level without precise measurements.

-32. Freetailed Bat Species
+32. F Mops Freetailed Bat Species

 We caught this colourful freetailed bat at Mikongo It had a forearm of 38mm.
 But even with measurements the ID could not be confirmed by Afribats (we would need to have taken detailed measurements of gaps between various teeth to have been sure).
 It was likely either a Railer Freetailed Bat (Mops thersites) or a Sierra Leone Freetailed Bat (Mops brachyprterus).
+As I have seen neither I claimed a lifer.

 33. Milne-Edwards’s Potto, Perodicticus edwardsi